 You can check this video for a series/parallel wiring explanation

 Take a look at this video to see a daisy chain being made (regardless of the eighties bandana).

 Daisy Chain Final Considerations

 Before we reach the conclusion, there are some things you have to bear in mind about daisy-chaining passive speakers:

-- You’ll divide power – You will only be using one power source, hence, you’ll be losing power adding successive items to the line.
+- You’ll divide power – You will only be using one power source; hence, you’ll be losing power by adding successive items to the line.
 This is to say, you can’t daisy chain as many speakers as you want without losing power.

 Daisy-chaining loudspeakers can be a wonderful solution for more than one problem.

 You can apply all the knowledge you just acquired at home or in most venues in the world.
 For example, the appearance of active loudspeakers to use as monitors in stages that could be daisy-chained to cover the whole stage saved professionals from using lots of extra cables.

 On the other hand, when doing it at home, you can multiply your subwoofers, for example, to create a more dramatic feel on the lower lows.
 You can achieve this without using a million cables but only one to daisy chain one to the next.

 Finally, you can use it to save some money buying one active and one passive speaker to daisy chain in small venues or even in your rehearsal room or house.